Transfers to a Medicaid Irrevocable Trust

 Sale of Residence: If you transfer your residence or another property you own to the trust, you have the flexibility to sell the property during your lifetime.
 Thus, if your home is sold during your lifetime and you retained a life use, a portion of the sales proceeds based on the value of your life use would be payable to you, but most of the sales proceeds would be payable to the trust.

 Any gain would be reported on your individual income tax return.
-As such, you would qualify for the personal residence capital gains tax exclusion ($250,000 in the case of a single individual; $500,000 in the case of a couple).
+As such, you would qualify for the personal residence capital gains tax exclusion.
 This is a significant tax benefit and ensures flexibility in the event the home is sold.
 Also, as discussed below, if the home is unsold at your death, it qualifies for the stepped up tax basis which will minimize any capital gains taxes that are later realized upon its sale.

 The transfer of your assets to the trust for the benefit of children or other family members is not a completed gift for gift tax purposes (although it is a completed gift for Medicaid purposes).
 A gift tax return is required to be filed for the calendar year when assets are transferred to the trust.